Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Prepare definition of file settings

-For the preparation of the file settings specifications, it is recommended to do the following:
+To make your EDIFACT file settings specifications easier, it is recommended to do the following:
 - Create the data source.
-    This is recommended so that you can check whether variable strings to be determined automatically has been added to the list of attributes that are to be mapped.
+    This is recommended so that you can better organize the task to do the file settings and the data mapping.
+If you create the data source before you start with the file settings task, you can check in between whether variable strings to be automatically determined has been added to the list of attributes that are to be mapped later.
 In addition, you are than able to prepare the mapping directly after you have specified a variable string.
 For this purpose, create the related data source(s) to be prepared.
-For detailed information, see [Create data source](./04_ManageDataSources.md#crate-data-source).
+For detailed information, see [Create data source](./04_ManageDataSources.md#create-data-source).
 - Define the mapping settings.
     This is recommended so that the necessary settings for the attribute mappings are available.
 For detailed information, see [Define mapping settings](./05_MappingSettings.md#define-mapping-settings).